secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 > You'll notice that the incrementing and resetting happens very quickly.
 After you've "wired" your frontend to the backend contract, it won't be
 > as quick because the `localsecret` blockchain has a block time of approximately 5-6s, which is how long it takes to get your `increment` and
-> `reset` transactions included in the next block that's committed to the network.
+> `reset` transExercises included in the next block that's committed to the network.

 ![](https://i.imgur.com/SDjq1Hv.png)